Zond 5: Results and future plans

 High-quality photographs of the Earth, the first photos of their kind, were taken at a distance of 90000 km.
 British astronomer Bernard Lovell, considered to be Britain's top space expert, said that the Zond 5 mission showed that the Soviets were ahead in the Space Race.
 The British Interplanetary Society believed that the USSR would be able to send cosmonauts around the Moon within a matter of months.

 In October 1968, sources in the U.S. claimed the mission was not as successful as the Soviets advertised.
 The mission had been intended to fly closer to the Moon, and its actual distance did not allow for useful lunar photography.
-They also said that the angle at which the spacecraft reentered the atmosphere was too steep for a cosmonaut to have survived.
+They also said that the angle at which the spacecraft reentered the atmosphere was too steep for a cosmonaut to survive.
 The sources indicated that the spacecraft landed in the Indian Ocean when the planned location was in Soviet territory, which was a factor in the recovery taking ten hours.